Touch and holding for sick or premature babies in the NICU

 Touch is the first of a baby’s senses to mature.

-Touching your premature baby will help him feel cared for and supported.
-Touch can be the beginning of your relationship with your premature baby, and it’s a good way to bond with your baby.
+When your sick or premature baby is ready for gentle touching and holding, it will help them feel cared for and supported.
+Touch can be the beginning of your relationship with your baby, and it’s a good way to bond with your baby.

-Premature babies in the neonatal intensive care unit (NICU) have many people touching them in many different ways.
-A lot of the time, the touching can be stressful, uncomfortable and upsetting for them – for example, if they’re having a heel prick or being ventilated.
+Sick or premature babies in the neonatal intensive care unit (NICU) have many people touching them in many different ways.
+The touching can often be stressful, uncomfortable and upsetting for babies – for example, if they’re having a heel prick or being ventilated.

-But when you touch your baby, you do it to help your baby feel calm, cared for and loved.
-Your baby will get to know that you’re the one who touches her in this special way.
-She’ll learn that when you touch her, she won’t be overwhelmed by sudden changes, rough handling or too much stimulation.
+But when you touch and hold your baby, you do it to help your baby feel calm, cared for and loved.
+Your baby will get to know that you’re the one who touches and holds them in this special way.
+They’ll learn that when you touch them, they won’t be overwhelmed by sudden changes, rough handling or too much stimulation.

-Getting started with touch and holding for your premature baby
+Getting started on touch and holding for sick or premature babies

-If your baby is very small or sick, you might not be able to hold him yet – but you can still touch him.
-Just like any baby, your premature baby needs the comfort of human touch.
-But touch can also overstimulate and stress a very tiny, fragile premature baby.
+If your baby is very small or sick, you might not be able to hold them yet – but you can still touch them.
+Just like any baby, your baby in the NICU needs the comfort of human touch.
+But you do need to be very careful and gentle when you touch sick or premature babies.

-As your premature baby grows and gets stronger, you’ll be able to sing or talk to your baby while you touch or hold him.
+As your baby grows and gets stronger, you’ll be able to sing or talk to your baby while you touch or hold them.

-You could also try deep touch, or comfort holding.
+You could try deep touch, which is also called comfort holding.

 Your baby might be happy with comfort holding at some times and on some days, but not others.
 Watch to see whether your baby likes one kind of touch better than others.

-It’s a good idea to avoid stroking, patting or using your fingertips across your premature baby’s skin.
+For premature babies, it’s a good idea to avoid stroking, patting or using your fingertips across their skin.
 After a while, this can be slightly painful for new premmies.
-As your baby gets older and his skin isn’t so sensitive, he might enjoy patting, stroking and massage.
+As your baby gets older and their skin isn’t so sensitive, they might enjoy patting and stroking.

 Just relax with your baby.
-Feel her breathing.
+Feel your baby breathing.
 Your rewards for sensitive touching and holding will come later – with a close, loving and physically relaxed relationship with your baby.

-Kangaroo care is simply holding your premature baby in an upright position, skin to skin, on your chest.
+Kangaroo care is simply holding your sick or premature baby in an upright position, skin to skin, on your chest.

-Your baby’s nurse will place your baby on your chest and cover her with a warm blanket.
-Then you can sit back, relax, listen to your baby breathing and feel her relax into you.
-It’s as if you’re making a protective mini-pouch for her.
+Your baby’s nurse will place your baby on your chest and cover them with a warm blanket.
+Then you can sit back, relax, listen to your baby breathing and feel them relax into you.
+It’s as if you’re making a protective mini-pouch for them.

 Your baby’s nurse will help you work out how long to give your baby kangaroo care.
 To start with, it might just be a few minutes, building up to several hours as your baby grows.